 - Red Kidney Beans – Sister #2.
-To fill out the chili and provide texture.
+Or pinto beans, to fill out the chili and provide texture.
 (15-ounce cans)

 - Corn – Sister #3.
 To offer sweetness and pop in the recipe.

-- Crushed fire-roasted tomatoes – For a hearty tangy note.
+- Crushed fire-roasted tomatoes – Or diced tomatoes, for a hearty tangy note.